Devolutions/devolutions-gateway/crates/proxy-tester/README.md

 ## No authentication method testing

-Setup a proxy server permitting all connections (no authentication required).
+Set up a proxy server permitting all connections (no authentication required).
 Using CCProxy all you need is to open `Account Manager` pop-up and set `Permit Category` to `Permit All`.

 Let's assume proxy address for SOCKS is `192.168.122.70:1080`.